VariantSync/trace-boosting-eval/README.md

 # Linux | MacOS
 ./execute.sh replication
 ```

+**Please note further**: The variants for which feature traces are computed are determined randomly.
+Thus, if you replicate our experiment with exactly the same setup, the exact results may slightly deviate.
+However, the general trend of boosting the accuracy should be visible for all computed metrics in a very similar matter.

+### Docker Experiment Configuration
+By default, the properties used by Docker are configured to run the experiments as presented in our paper.
+We offer the
+possibility to change the default configuration.
+* Open the properties file in [data](data) which you want to adjust
+    * [`replication.properties`](data/replication.properties) configures the experiment execution
+      of `execute.(bat|sh) replication`
+    * [`validation.properties`](data/validation.properties) configures the experiment execution of
+      `execute.(bat|sh) validation`
+* Change the properties to your liking
+* Rebuild the docker image as described above
+* Delete old results in the `./results` folder
+* Start the experiment as described above

 ### Plot the results using docker
 Finally, you can plot the results using Docker.